-This Instant Pot rice pudding is made with warm chai spices and sweet dates for an Indian-inspired breakfast or dessert.
-It’s vegan, dairy-free and gluten-free.
+This Instant Pot rice porridge (or pudding) is made with warm chai spices and sweet dates for an Indian-inspired breakfast or dessert.
+This porridge recipe is vegan, dairy-free and gluten-free.

-When you first get a pressure cooker, one of the first recipes you should make is a creamy rice pudding or a rice porridge.
+When you first get a pressure cooker, one of the first recipes you should make is a creamy rice porridge or rice pudding.
 Cooking rice – in all its gastronomical forms – is perfectly suited to pressure cooking, and you can achieve perfect results every time.
-Today’s chai spiced rice pudding is an example of how creative you can get with your pressure cooker rice dishes.
+Today’s chai-spiced Instant Pot rice porridge is an example of how creative you can get with your pressure cooker rice dishes.

 If you’ve never made rice porridge or anything similar before, check out our simple instructions on how to make Instant Pot rice pudding here.
-In today’s recipe, we take the traditional recipe a little further with a touch of chai spices and dates.
+In today’s recipe, we take the traditional pudding or porridge recipe a little further with a touch of chai spices and dates.

 Chai is a tea made with aromatic Indian spices such as cardamom, cinnamon, ginger, and clove, and often honey.
 It’s a delicious and warming beverage popular with the health and well-being conscious gourmands around the world.
 Chai spice mixes are now readily available online, and many cooks are starting to use them in desserts and baking.

 HOW TO MAKE INSTANT POT RICE PORRIDGE